Zeeshan6362/AWS-Lambda-Automation/screenshots/README.md

-# AWS Infrastructure Automation Suite (Lambda & Boto3)
+# AWS Automation using Lambda and Boto3

 An automated cloud governance and operations suite built using Python 3.12, AWS Lambda, Boto3, Amazon EventBridge, and Amazon SNS.